Locally Prominent Semantic Features

 For example, the level of familiarity can be greater when a user has previously visited the location (e.g., the user has been to the same neighborhood in the past) and previously viewed a different landmark (e.g., a department store with a distinctively colored logo and physical exterior) that has a similar set of the features s a landmark of the landmarks (e.g., a department store with the same distinctively colored logo and physical exterior).

 The level of familiarity can get associated with many times and frequency that a user (e.g., a user associated with the navigation computer) has previously been at the location (e.g., within a threshold distance of the location).
 For example, the context data can include a record of the number of times a user has traveled past each of the landmarks.
-The computer can then determine when the number of times a user has traveled past a landmark satisfies familiarity criteria (e.g., a threshold minimum number of times passing the landmark) and select a landmark that satisfies the familiarity criteria.
+The computer can then determine when the number of times a user has traveled past a landmark satisfies familiarity criteria (e.g., a threshold smallest number of times passing the landmark) and select a landmark that satisfies the familiarity criteria.

-The level of familiarity can get associated with a portion of the features (e.g., many visual characteristics) each of the landmarks has in common with another landmark the user has previously viewed (e.g., viewed at a time preceding the time the landmarks became viewed from the vantage point).
-Further, the user’s level of familiarity with a landmark the user has viewed from the vantage point can be greater when the landmark shares a predetermined portion (e.g., ninety percent of the features) of the features with a different landmark the user has previously viewed.
+The level of familiarity can get associated with a part of the features (e.g., many visual characteristics) each of the landmarks has in common with another landmark the user has previously viewed (e.g., viewed at a time preceding the time the landmarks became viewed from the vantage point).
+Further, the user’s level of familiarity with a landmark the user has viewed from the vantage point can become greater when the landmark shares a predetermined part (e.g., ninety percent of the features) of the features with a different landmark the user has previously viewed.

 The level of familiarity for a currently viewed landmark that is a restaurant associated with a chain of restaurants that share features (e.g., similar design features including the same or similar logo, signage, exterior color scheme, and exterior masonry) will be greater when the user has previously observed another landmark (e.g., another restaurant) that belongs to the same chain of restaurants and shares the same features.

-Furthermore, the determination of the landmarks that the user has previously viewed can get based on information (e.g., information the user has agreed to provide that becomes maintained in a privacy-enhancing and secure manner), including user travel history (e.g., locations the user has previously visited), direct user input concerning landmarks (e.g., the user provides information on the landmarks that the user is familiar with), and user affiliations based at least in part on past user interactions and associations with a landmark (e.g., the user has provided information indicating the user’s membership in an organization associated with the landmark).
+- Direct user input about landmarks (e.g., the user provides information on the landmarks that the user is familiar with)

+- User affiliations based at least in part on past user interactions and associations with a landmark (e.g., the user has provided information indicating the user’s membership in an organization associated with the landmark)

-The context data can include information associated with a time of day, a season, a language (e.g., English, Spanish, and Japanese), the features visible from the location, and a mode of transportation (e.g., personal automobile, bus, bicycle, and foot travel).
+- A mode of transportation, such as Personal automobile, bus, bicycle, and foot travel

 The context data can include information about whether an occupant of a vehicle is a driver or a passenger.
-For example, when the context data indicates that an occupant of a vehicle is a driver, the landmarks can include landmarks more readily visible from the driver’s side.
-By way of further example, when the context data indicates that an occupant of a vehicle is a passenger, the landmarks can include landmarks more readily visible from various passenger seating locations.
+For example, when the context data indicates that an occupant of a vehicle is a driver, the landmarks can include landmarks more visible from the driver’s side.
+By way of further example, when the context data indicates that an occupant of a vehicle is a passenger, the landmarks can include landmarks more visible from various passenger seating locations.

 Selecting at least one locally prominent landmark-based at least in part on a level of familiarity with the landmarks can get used in selecting, based at least in part on context data associated with the location on the path, including the plurality of locations, at least one landmark for use in navigation at the location.

 The method can include adjusting at least one navigational instruction based at least in part on the level of familiarity.
-For example, the computer can access information associated with at least one landmark (e.g., a nickname for a landmark or a former name) and use the information to modify the navigational instruction.
+For example, the computer can access information associated with at least one landmark (e.g., a nickname for a landmark or a former name) and use the information to change the navigational instruction.

 By way of further example, the computer can determine that when the level of familiarity exceeds a threshold level of familiarity associated with a user having passed a landmark greater than a threshold number of times, the navigational instruction gets selected from data (e.g., a semantic tag) including a nickname for a landmark.